XML in Excel (Table of Contents)

 Definition of XML & XSD

-- XML Schema language is also referred to as XML Schema Definition (XSD).
+- XML Schema language is also called XML Schema Definition (XSD).

-- XSD defines the structure of the XML file, which needs to be created and also it indicates where the columns need to be mapped in the tabular excel data.
+- XSD defines the structure of the XML file, which needs to be created, and indicates where the columns need to be mapped in the tabular Excel data.

-- It is also referred to as Extensible Stylesheet Language Transformation (XSLT) or (.xslt file).
+- It is also called Extensible Stylesheet Language Transformation (XSLT) or (.xslt file).

-- XSD implement data type and validation to file.
+- XSD implements data type and validation to file.

 - XSD allows you to create elements, Data relationships & Data validation is defined in XML.

-- XML data files (.xml), which contains custom tags and structured data.
+- XML data files (.xml) contain custom tags and structured data.

 You can import the XML file in Excel from the source option in the Developer tab.
-If the Developer tab is not available in the Ribbon, you need to add the developer tab with the mentioned steps or procedure.
+If the Developer tab is unavailable in the Ribbon, you need to add the tab with the mentioned steps or procedure.

 Go to “File” and select “Options.” and select “Customize the Ribbon”, or you can right-click on the Home tab and select “Customize Ribbon”, as shown below.